Parks and conservation

 Protecting the environment is one of the greatest challenges facing the world today.
 Our economic and social well-being depends on a healthy natural environment.
 The department is working with the community to meet this challenge.

-The Nature Conservation Act 1992, the Nature Conservation (Administration) Regulation 2006, Nature Conservation (Protected Areas Management) Regulation 2006 and Nature Conservation (Protected Areas) Regulation 1994 protect land and wildlife in Queensland.
+The Nature Conservation Act 1992, Nature Conservation (Protected Areas Management) Regulation 2017 and Nature Conservation (Protected Areas) Regulation 1994 protect land and wildlife in Queensland.
 Under the Act, areas which represent Queensland's biological diversity, outstanding natural and cultural features and wilderness can be declared protected areas.

 National parks are protected areas.
-Other protected areas are also very important for conservation but national parks are the cornerstone of Queensland's protected area estate.
+Other protected areas are also very important for conservation but national parks are the cornerstone of Queensland's protected area system.

 What is a national park?